 It is not permitted to engage in inappropriate use of an electronic device, a cellular telephone, or any other telecommunication device in a situation not related to a school purpose or educational function while on school grounds during school hours.
-Student's personal cell phones should be turned off and placed in their backpacks during school hours.
+Student's personal cell phones/cellular smart watches should be turned off and placed in their backpacks during school hours.